symmetryinvestments/concurrency/README.md

 - `throttleLast`.
 Like `throttleFirst` but only emits the latest value after the cooldown.
 - `debounce`.
 Limits a Stream by only emitting the last value after the Stream has not emitted for a duration.
 - `slide`.
 Slides a window over the stream and emits each full window as an array.
+- `toList`.
+Converts the Stream into a Sender that completes with an array that contains all the items emitted.
+Be careful to use this on finite streams only.

 Most of the time you will need to write your own Stream however.
 The following helpers can speed that up: